Breast Lift Boston

 - You will notice initial results immediately, but full results will become more and more apparent as you heal and the swelling goes down.

 Every surgical procedure has risks and it is important to know them.
-Ask questions and make sure you understand the answers.
+Ask questions and make sure you understand the answers during your consultation.
 During your recovery, you will have certain guidelines and activity restrictions which are put in place to ensure a healthy and speedy recovery.
 It is important that you follow your doctors orders.
 If you experience any shortness of breath or chest pains, seek medical attention right away.

 If you maintain a healthy weight and healthy lifestyle, your breast lift results will last you a long time.
 A breast lift does not prevent your breasts from the effects of aging in the future.